WasiimSheb/WasiimSheb/README.md

 # Hi there, I'm Wasim Shebalny 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on C and C++ programming.
+I'm a passionate software developer with a focus on C, C++, Java programming.
 Below you'll find a summary of my projects and interests.

 ## About Me

 - 🌱 Currently learning: Advanced algorithms, automata theory, and operating systems.
-- 🎓 Majoring in cybersecurity at the university.
 - 👨‍💻 All of my projects are available at [My GitHub Repositories](https://github.com/WasiimSheb?tab=repositories)
 - 💬 Ask me about: C, C++, Java, networking protocols.
 - 📫 How to reach me: Wasimshebalny@gmail.com